French cruiser Dupuy de Lôme: Service

 The ship began an extensive reconstruction in 1902 at Brest, with the installation of 20 new Guyot–du-Temple water-tube boilers, that took four years to complete.
 The boilers had an operating pressure of 11.25 kg/cm2 and they required that a third funnel be added which necessitated extensive structural modifications.
 The rear military mast was replaced by a simple pole mast and sea trials in July 1906 showed that the ship could only attain 18.27 kn from 12887 PS.
 Dupuy de Lôme was placed in reserve after completing her refit in October 1906 and was not recommissioned until September 1908 for service on the Moroccan station.
 By this time many of the ship's plates were rusting and her entire water distribution system had to be dismantled for cleaning in 1909.
 Later that year, she was placed into reserve again and deemed uneconomical to repair.
 Dupuy de Lôme was decommissioned on 20 March 1910, but the final decision to strike her from the Navy List was not made until 20 February 1911.

 Prompted by the rumoured purchase of the small Italian protected cruiser by Ecuador in 1910, Peru offered to buy a French armoured cruiser.
 A price of three million francs was agreed upon, to be paid in three instalments, and Peru agreed to reimburse France for the costs of repairing Dupuy de Lôme.
-These repairs were completed by 6 March 1912 and the ship was formally transferred to the Peruvian Navy and renamed Commandante Aguirre after the first instalment was paid.
+These repairs were completed by 6 March 1912 and the ship was formally transferred to the Peruvian Navy and renamed Comandante Aguirre after the first instalment was paid.
 After Umbria was bought by Haiti instead of Ecuador, the Peruvians lost interest in completing the purchase and the ship was left in the care of the French in October 1914.
 Proposals to use her during World War I were rejected as she was thought to be too obsolete to be worth refitting.
-On 17 January 1917 the ship was officially returned to France and the money already paid was put against the cost to repair Commandante Aguirre.
+On 17 January 1917 the ship was officially returned to France and the money already paid was put against the cost to repair Comandante Aguirre.
 Any money in excess of the estimated 400,000 francs that her scrapping would bring would be turned over to Peru.